mmistakes/made-mistakes-jekyll/subscribe/index.md

 ### PaperFaces Feed

-Part of my PaperFaces daily iPad ortrait project.
-Not as active as it used to be since I've moved on to other things, but occassionaly a new portrait creeps in.
+Part of my PaperFaces daily iPad portrait project.
+Not as active as it used to be since I've moved on to other things, but occassionaly a new portrait makes an appearance.
 <http://feeds.feedburner.com/MadeMistakesPaperFaces>

 ## Social Networking